 Other Specialized Cameras

-- Thermal Cameras: These cameras are designed to capture heat signatures, making them ideal for areas with little to no light.
+- Thermal cameras: These cameras are designed to capture heat signatures, making them ideal for areas with little to no light.
 They are often used in specialized environments for added security.

-- Wireless Cameras: Offering simple installation, these cameras provide flexibility in placement and can connect to networks without extensive wiring.
+- Wireless cameras: Offering simple installation, these cameras provide flexibility in placement and can connect to networks without extensive wiring.
 They are especially helpful in areas where installation logistics might be challenging.

-- Hidden Cameras: Perfect for covert monitoring, these cameras are used in sensitive areas where discreet surveillance is needed.
+- Hidden cameras: Perfect for covert monitoring, these cameras are used in sensitive areas where discreet surveillance is needed.
 Their small size allows them to blend into the environment, offering unobtrusive coverage.

-Factors to Keep in Mind During Installation
+Factors To Keep in Mind During Installation

-Placement
+Effective Placement

 Proper placement of security cameras is a must for maximizing coverage.
 Blind spots should be avoided to prevent any areas from going unmonitored.
 Additionally, the height and angle of each camera should be carefully considered to capture clear footage while protecting the equipment from potential tampering.
 Working with a professional installer helps to optimize camera placement, taking into account both the layout of your business and the specific areas that require monitoring.